llamaxyz/llama/docs/actions.md

 Actions are proposed, executable transactions that can be initiated by policyholders.

-They define operations such as transferring funds, updating a registry, changing protocol parameters, or activating an emergency pause.
+They can define any arbitrary operation, such as transferring funds, updating a registry, changing protocol parameters, or activating an emergency pause.
 Actions are how your Llama instance interacts with external contracts.

 Actions are composed of the following parameters:
 - **Target Contract:** Contract to be called by the Llama executor.